sourcegraph/deploy-sourcegraph/README.md

-> 🚨  IMPORTANT: When upgrading Sourcegraph, please check [upgrading docs](https://docs.sourcegraph.com/admin/updates/kubernetes) to check if any manual migrations are necessary.

-> `master` branch tracks development.
-Use the revision of this repository corresponding to the
-> version of Sourcegraph you wish to deploy.
-E.g., `git checkout v3.10.4`.

 # Sourcegraph on Kubernetes

 [![sourcegraph: search](https://img.shields.io/badge/sourcegraph-search-brightgreen.svg)](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph)

+> 🚨 IMPORTANT: When upgrading Sourcegraph, please check [upgrading docs](https://docs.sourcegraph.com/admin/updates/kubernetes) to check if any manual migrations are necessary.
+>
+> The `master` branch tracks development.
+Use the branch of this repository corresponding to the
+> version of Sourcegraph you wish to deploy, e.g. `git checkout 3.19`.

 Deploying Sourcegraph into a Kubernetes cluster is for organizations that need highly scalable and available code search and code intelligence.
 This repository contains documentation for creating,